2 Thessalonians 3

 Notes

-Verse 6 marks a dramatic shift in tone.
-Paul issues a formal command (παραγγέλλομεν) invoking the full authority of Christ: ἐν ὀνόματι τοῦ Κυρίου ἡμῶν Ἰησοῦ Χριστοῦ ("in the name of our Lord Jesus Christ").
+Verse 6 marks a shift in tone.
+Paul issues a formal command (παραγγέλλομεν) invoking the authority of Christ: ἐν ὀνόματι τοῦ Κυρίου ἡμῶν Ἰησοῦ Χριστοῦ ("in the name of our Lord Jesus Christ").
 The infinitive στέλλεσθαι ("to withdraw, to keep away from") is a nautical term originally meaning "to furl sails" -- to pull back.
 The community is to distance itself from those walking ἀτάκτως ("in a disorderly manner").
 This adverb and its cognates (ἄτακτος, ἀτακτέω) are key terms in this passage.
 Originally military vocabulary describing a soldier who has broken rank, the word-group came to mean undisciplined, idle, or disorderly.
 Paul already used the adjective form in 1 Thessalonians 5:14 when he urged the community to "admonish the disorderly."

 Interpretations

 The connection between eschatological expectation and idleness has been debated.
 Many commentators hold that some Thessalonian believers, convinced that the Day of the Lord was imminent (or had already arrived, per 2 Thessalonians 2:2), concluded that ordinary work was pointless and stopped supporting themselves.
-On this reading, the idleness is a direct consequence of eschatological confusion, and Paul's instructions in chapters 2 and 3 are addressing two facets of the same problem.
+On this reading, the idleness is a direct consequence of eschatological confusion, and Paul's instructions in chapters 2 and 3 address two sides of the same problem.
 Others argue that the idleness reflects a pre-existing cultural pattern: in the Greco-Roman world, patron-client relationships often enabled dependents to live without working, and some converts may have tried to exploit the Christian community's generosity in similar fashion.
 The text itself does not explicitly connect the idleness to eschatological excitement, but the placement of this material immediately after the eschatological correction in chapter 2 makes the connection plausible.

 Addressing the Idle Directly (vv.
 11-13)